 The body of your resume should provide more detailed evidence of how you have applied your strengths in various roles to add value to your employer.
 Be sure to reference how you employed the strength and the results which you generated whenever possible.

-Researched product developments for our clients and composed press releases resulting in prominent media placements with the New York Times and the Wall Street Journal."
+Researched product developments for our clients and composed press releases resulting in prominent media placements with the New York Times and the Wall Street Journal.

-Be Prepared to Discuss Your Strengths During Job Interviews
+5. Be Prepared to Discuss Your Strengths During Job Interviews

 Keep in mind that whatever you say about your strengths in your resume and cover letter will trigger questions during an interview.
 Be that sure you aren't stretching the truth and are prepared to substantiate and elaborate upon any assertions during your meeting.